Ico: Development

 Icos design aesthetics were guided by three key notions: to make a game that would be different from others in the genre, feature an aesthetic style that would be consistently artistic, and have an imaginary yet realistic setting.
 This was achieved through the use of "subtracting design"; elements which interfered with the game's immersion were removed.
 This included removing any form of interface elements, keeping the gameplay focused only on escaping the castle, and having a single enemy type.
+This includes the game containing no user interface details, such as displaying health points on the screen.
+Ueda commented that he purposely tried to distance Ico from conventional video games due to the negative image video games were receiving at that time, in order to draw more people to the title.

 An interim design of the game shows Ico and Yorda facing horned warriors similar to those who take Ico to the castle.
 The game originally focused on returning Yorda to her room in the castle after she was kidnapped by these warriors.
 Ueda believed this version was too detailed for the graphics engine they had developed and, as part of the "subtracting design", replaced the warriors with the shadow creatures.
 On reflection, Ueda noted that the subtracting design may have taken too much out of the game, and did not go to as great an extreme with Shadow of the Colossus.

 After two years of development, the team ran into limitations on PlayStation hardware and faced a critical choice: either terminate the project altogether, alter their vision to fit the constraints of the hardware, or continue to explore more options.
 The team decided to remain true to Ueda's vision, and began to use the PlayStation 2's Emotion Engine, taking advantage of the improved abilities of the platform.
 Character animation was accomplished through key frame animation instead of the more common motion capture technique.
 The game took about four years to develop.
 Ueda intentionally left the ending vague, not stating whether Yorda was alive, whether she would travel with Ico, or if it was simply the protagonist's dream.

 Ico uses minimal dialogue in a fictional language to provide the story throughout the game.
 Voice actors included Kazuhiro Shindō as Ico, Rieko Takahashi as Yorda, and Misa Watanabe as the Queen.
 Ico and the Queen's words are presented in either English or Japanese subtitles depending on the release region, but Yorda's speech is presented in a symbolic language.
 This symbolic language consists of 26 runic letters which correspond to the Latin alphabet, and the script was designed by team member Kei Kuwabara.
 Ueda opted not to provide the translation for Yorda's words as it would have overcome the language barrier between Ico and Yorda, and detracted from the "holding hands" concept of the game.
-The game initially had 115 lines of spoken dialogue, however 77 of these lines were not used in the final game and can only be accessed via data-mining.
+The game initially had 115 lines of spoken dialogue; however, 77 of these lines were not used in the final game, and can only be accessed via data-mining.